|New South Wales||1788 - 1850|

 |Western Australia||1850 - 1868|

-Subsequently other penal settlements of varying duration were established at Moreton Bay, Norfolk Island, Port Phillip and various locations in Tasmania and Western Australia.
-By the end of the convict era approximately 160,000 people had been transported to Australian penal settlements.
+Subsequently other penal settlements were established at Norfolk Island and at various locations in Queensland, Tasmania and Western Australia.
+By the end of the convict era approximately 160,000 men and women had been transported to Australian penal settlements.